+What happens if ram is faster than motherboard?
 You probably need extra RAM if your computer struggles to open the programs you want to run.
 The slowdown is caused by your computer’s need to unload jobs from quick RAM to the hard disc.
 This general storage facility has a lot of space, yet it moves reasonably.

 What Happens If You Use More RAM Than Is Supported?

+What happens if ram is faster than motherboard?
 Installing RAM sticks with a higher speed than the motherboard supports may be a significant oversight, but the RAM module will simply run at the highest speed it can reach.
 Only going down an entire generation of RAM is an exception to this rule, which means DDR4 RAM is not compatible with Motherboards that only support DDR3, DDR2, or even the original RAM generation.

 Many PC builders will be able to get the fastest RAM within their budgets.
 This is a future-proofing strategy for PC builders who prefer to build easily upgradeable systems.